GPU jobs

 module purge

-module load GCC/10.2.0 CUDA/11.1.1
+module load GCC/13.2.0 CUDA/12.4.0

 srun ./a.out

-The resource request gres=gpu:ampere_a100:1 specifies that we require a single A100 GPU for the job.
 The request partition=gpu overrides the default partition and tells SLURM the job should run on the partition consisting of GPU enabled nodes.
-BOTH are required.

 In this example, a more complicated program than our cuda_hello.cu might be able to make use of the 42 CPUs/cores by spawning additional threads.
-Some codes (e.g. LAMMPS) instead benefit from multiple MPI tasks sharing a single CPU, in which case the ntasks-per-node part of the resource request should reflect the desired number of tasks and cpus-per-task reduced such that the total number of CPUs/cores requested is no more than 42.
+Some codes (e.g. LAMMPS) instead benefit from multiple MPI tasks sharing a single GPU, in which case the ntasks-per-node part of the resource request should reflect the desired number of tasks and cpus-per-task reduced such that the total number of CPUs/cores requested is no more than 42.

 GPU jobs are submitted to SLURM in the usual way.